Most advice on sales call reporting is backward

 The Only Sales Call KPIs That Matter in the Field

 Most field dashboards are bloated.
-They track everything because nobody had the discipline to decide what matters.
-That creates two problems.
-Reps ignore the numbers, and managers drown in data they never use.
+They track everything because nobody decided what matters.
+That creates two problems: reps ignore the numbers, and managers drown in data they never use.
+Keep your KPIs focused on pipeline and execution.
+If a metric doesn’t help you coach, forecast, or allocate territory time, it doesn’t belong on the front page.

 Start with conversation quality